ounsworth/cms-dhkem/draft-ounsworth-lamps-cms-dhkem.md

 {{RFC5652}} and the CMS authenticated-enveloped-data content type
 {{RFC5083}} support both key transport and key agreement algorithms to establish the key used to encrypt the content.
-In recent years, cryptographers have be specifying Key Encapsulation Mechanism (KEM) algorithms, including quantum-secure KEM algorithms.
-This document defines conventions for wrapping Diffie-Hellman Ephemeral-Static (E-S) Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH) to fit the KEM interface for the CMS enveloped-data content type and the CMS authenticated-enveloped-data content type as defined in
+In recent years, cryptographers have be specifying asymmetric key establishment algorithms, including Post-Quantum algorithms as Key Encapsulation Mechanism (KEMs).
+This document defines conventions for wrapping Ephemeral-Static (E-S) Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH) key agreements to fit the KEM interface for the CMS enveloped-data content type and the CMS authenticated-enveloped-data content type as defined in
 {{I-D.ietf-lamps-cms-kemri}}.
 This is a parallel mechanism to {{RFC5990}} which does the same for RSA.
-The benefit is to allow forward-compatibility of older DH-based ciphers into new mechanisms that only support KEMs.
+The benefit is to allow forward-compatibility of older DH-based ciphers into new mechanisms that only support KEMs including the PQ/T Hybrid mechanisms specified in {{I-D.ietf-lamps-pq-composite-kem}}.

-A KEM algorithm is a one-pass (store-and-forward) mechanism for transporting random keying material to a recipient using the recipient's public key.
-The recipient's private key is needed to recover the random keying material, which is then treated as a pairwise shared secret between the originator and recipient.
+A KEM algorithm is a one-pass (store-and-forward) mechanism for encapsulating keying material for a recipient using the recipient's public key.
+The recipient's private key is needed to recover the keying material, which is then treated as a pairwise shared secret between the sender and recipient.
 A KEM algorithm provides three
 functions:

 * KeyGen() -> (pk, sk):

-> Generate the public key (pk) and a private key (sk).
+> Generate a public key (pk) and a corresponding private key (sk).
+This function is identical to the DH.KeyGen() of the underlying Diffie-Hellman primitive.

 * Encapsulate(pk) -> (ct, ss):

-> Given the recipient's public key (pk), produce a ciphertext (ct) to be passed to the recipient and shared secret (ss) for the originator.
+> Given the recipient's public key (pk), produce a ciphertext (ct) to be passed to the recipient and shared secret (ss) for the sender.

 * Decapsulate(sk, ct) -> ss:

-> Given the private key (sk) and the ciphertext (ct), produce the shared secret (ss) for the recipient.
+> Given the private key (sk) and the ciphertext (ct), recover the shared secret (ss) for the recipient.

-To support a particular KEM algorithm, the CMS originator MUST implement Encapsulate().
+To support a particular KEM algorithm, the CMS sender MUST implement KeyGen() and Encapsulate().

 To support a particular KEM algorithm, the CMS recipient MUST implement